 MSG especially damaging to children

-Another study that came out since my last report on this subject shows that neonatal exposure to MSG interferes with early development of the auditory brainstem, leading to diminished auditory function.
+Another study shows that neonatal exposure to MSG interferes with early development of the auditory brainstem, leading to diminished auditory function.

 I’ve seen other studies that link MSG to dermatitis in children, or that indicate links between allergic reactions, chronic hives, and MSG consumption.